TravelSizedLions/kleptool-package-manager/README.md

 ## Goals

-### What Would a "Git for Package Management" Look Like?
+### What Would the "Git of Package Management" Look Like?

 - ***Language-agnostic:*** Works for any language, any project structure.